 Learn more about Understanding Email Campaign Key Metrics and Results.

 Identify Weaknesses, Reinforce Strengths

-Once you know each channel’s traffic, cost, conversion rate and target CPL – and engagement metric such as clickthrough rate where applicable – you can look at the story your KPIs tell you and act accordingly.
+Once you know each channel’s traffic, cost, conversion rate, and target CPL – and engagement metrics such as clickthrough rate where applicable – you can look at the story your KPIs tell you and act accordingly.